mantil-io/template-presigned-s3-upload/README.md

 ## Deploying an application

-Note: If this is the first time you are using Mantil you will first need to install Mantil Node on your AWS account.
-For detailed instructions please follow these simple, one-step [setup instructions](https://github.com/mantil-io/mantil/blob/master/docs/getting_started.md#setup)
+Note: If this is the first time you are using Mantil you will need to install Mantil Node on your AWS account.
+For detailed instructions please follow the [setup guide](https://docs.mantil.com/aws_detailed_setup/aws_credentials)

 ```
 mantil aws install